Isonokami Shrine

 16 of 21 in Asuka And Sakurai

-Isonokami Shrine (石上神宮, Isonokami Jingu) is one of Japan’s oldest Shinto shrines.
-Located in the peaceful hills of Furu, it was once a powerful center of Yamato culture and military strength.
-The shrine played a key role in early Japanese history and was closely linked with the influential Mononobe clan, who guarded sacred treasures, including swords used in ancient myths.
-Archaeological finds show the area held spiritual importance even before the shrine’s construction.
+Isonokami Shrine (石上神宮, Isonokami Jingu) is one of Japan’s oldest and most revered Shinto shrines, located in the tranquil hills of Furu.
+Historically, it served as a powerful center of Yamato culture and military strength, deeply intertwined with the influential Mononobe clan, who safeguarded sacred treasures, including swords featured in ancient Japanese myths.
+Archaeological evidence suggests that the area was considered spiritually significant long before the shrine’s construction, further adding to its historical importance.

-Surrounded by tall cedar trees, the shrine marks the northern end of the Yamanobe-no-michi Trail.
-Its peaceful grounds include a beautiful gate and a main hall built in the classic nagare-zukuri style.
-The shrine honors Futsu-no-mitama, the spirit of a legendary sword said to have helped Emperor Jimmu, Japan’s first emperor.
-Although the sacred sword is hidden, the shrine’s history and natural setting make it a fascinating stop for travelers exploring the region.
+Surrounded by towering cedar trees, the shrine sits at the northern end of the Yamanobe-no-michi Trail, creating a serene atmosphere for visitors.
+The shrine's grounds feature a grand gate and a main hall built in the classic nagare-zukuri architectural style, providing a glimpse into traditional Japanese design.
+Isonokami Shrine is dedicated to Futsu-no-mitama, the spirit of a legendary sword said to have aided Emperor Jimmu, Japan’s first emperor, in his conquests.
+While the sacred sword itself remains hidden, the shrine’s historical significance, coupled with its peaceful natural setting, makes it an intriguing destination for travelers exploring the rich cultural heritage of the region.

 Hours and Fees